 Wiring a New Light and Switch Loop from an Outlet

 This drawing shows the wiring for adding a new light fixture using an always-hot receptacle outlet as the source.
 New cable is run from the receptacle to the new fixture location and a switch loop cable is run from there to the new switch location.

 The always-hot wire from the receptacle is spliced to the black wire on the fixture cable, and to a pigtail that connects back to the hot terminal on the receptacle.
 At the light fixture box, the black is spliced to the black from the switch cable.
 At the switch box the black wire is connected to the bottom terminal on the new switch.

 Back at the source, the white neutral wire is spliced to the white from the fixture cable and to a pigtail, back to the receptacle neutral terminal.
 At the fixture the white connects to the neutral terminal on the light.
 The hot terminal on the light is connected to the red wire from the switch loop cable and the other end is connected to the top terminal on the switch.

 This diagram is similar to the one above, but the switch comes before the new light in the circuit.
 New cable is run from the receptacle to the new switch location and from there to the light location.
-The switch may also be added in the the same box with the receptacle as in the diagram at this link.
-Where the two are installed in a double-gang electrical box.
+The switch may also be added in the the same box with the receptacle as in the diagrams at this link, where the two are installed in a double-gang electrical box.